-We are sometimes asked why we don't have the 'best friend at work' question in our employee engagement surveys.
+We're sometimes asked why we don't have the 'best friend at work' question in our employee engagement surveys.

 If we want a question to assess how well managers facilitate close friendships at work it seems odd to frame it around having a 'best friend' because this is a term people reserve for a very singular and special relationship.
 Even in the narrower context of someone having a 'best' friend at work it seems odd to confuse people who might value a few colleagues as close friends but not have a singular 'best' friend at work.

 However, when we look at the relationship between this question and motivation, intent to stay, or whether people would recommend their workplaces, we find no relationship.
 That's right - zip (or as statisticians like to say: it's so close to zero that it's statistically indistinguishable from zero).

 - My manager encourages us to treat each other as friends

-"There is at least one person I can speak to openly and honestly here
+- There is at least one person I can speak to openly and honestly here

-"I truly value the relationships I've developed here (or in my team)"
+- I truly value the relationships I've developed here (or in my team)

-"I feel close enough to people here to feel comfortable"
+- I feel close enough to people here to feel comfortable